OpCapita: History

-In October 2006, OpCapita acquired British furniture retailer MFI Group for £1.
+In October 2006, OpCapita acquired British furniture retailer MFI for £1.
 In March 2008, it acquired French retailer BUT.
 In November 2011, the firm purchased the electronics retailer Comet from Kesa for £2.
 In March 2012, OpCapita, through its subsidiary Baker Acquisitions, purchased Game UK out of administration.
 A second subsidiary, Cherrilux Investments, was set up to buy Game's Spanish operations.

 In October 2012, after a story about OpCapita considering a sale of Comet leaked to the press, suppliers lost confidence in the chain, and it subsequently entered administration.
 On 27 November 2013, it was announced that OpCapita had acquired NKD, a 2,000 store retailer in Germany, Austria, Italy, Croatia and Slovenia.
 OpCapita Operating Partner John von Spreckelsen became the Senior Shareholder Representative.

 On 19 May 2014, Game announced its intention to float on the London Stock Exchange.
 OpCapita Operating Partner David Hamid, Chairman of Game, was quoted as saying "The turnround of the Game business is remarkable."
 By December 2014, Game had a market value in excess of £600 million, more than twelve times the amount OpCapita had paid for the business in 2012.

 On 3 November 2014, OpCapita Consumer Opportunities Fund LP, OpCapita's first institutional fund raised from European and United States investors, announced the acquisition of La Sirena Alimentacion Congelada S.L.U., the leading frozen food retailer in Spain.
 The price was not disclosed, but press reports suggested they paid €30 million.
 3i had paid €150 million for the business in 2006.

 Financial News reported on 19 December 2014 that OpCapita had closed its début fund at just over £100 million.
 In December 2014, Private Equity International announced it had nominated OpCapita for "Special Situations Firm of the Year".

 In October 2015, OpCapita won Private Equity International's Operational Excellence Award for its successful turnaround of Game.
 The firm was again nominated for "Special Situations/Turnaround Firm of the Year" in 2016, with Private Equity International saying "Industry maverick Henry Jackson’s firm closed Fund II – its first ten year vehicle – on its €350m hard cap, sold French homeware chain BUT to CD&R for an estimated €525m, snapped up womenswear retailer AppelrathCupper from Advent, and made some key hires".

 Private Equity International reported on 2 June 2016 that OpCapita Consumer Opportunities Fund had acquired AppelrathCüpper from the global buyout house Advent International.
-The purchase price was not disclosed.
+The purchase price was not disclosed and Lincoln International served as a exclusive mergers and acquisitions advisor in the negotiation.
 PEI said this was the final investment from the OpCapita Consumer Opportunities Fund but that there was some capital remaining in the fund for additional investment into the existing portfolio companies.